 - Are you compositing multiple HDR photos?
 Merging big panorama pictures?

 - Do you need a ton of space?
-Do you tend to save everything, or do you clean up a lot?
+Do you tend to save everything, or do you tend to clean up a lot?

-“Opening” software and “running” software are two very different things.
+“Opening” software and “running” software are very different.

 This assumes you have yet another completely different external drive for backup – plus off-site backup.

 Or, you can buy a ready-to-go Windows 7 machine for a similar price.
-Desktop machines are always less expensive for the same hardware, so you can use that to your advantage.
-The irony of this very long thread is that all these computers are so amazing today that you almost can’t go wrong with anything.
-So I just say an Intel i5 or i7 processor, eight or more gigabytes of RAM and personally I prefer to have two separate internal disk drives (system + data).
-Remember, you’re going to pay a lot more for a solid-state drive for a lot less space, so you have to decide if they need more space than speed.
+Desktop machines are always less expensive for the same hardware to use to your advantage.
+The irony of this long thread is that all these computers are so amazing today that you almost can’t go wrong with anything.
+So I say an Intel i5 or i7 processor, eight or more gigabytes of RAM, and I prefer two separate internal disk drives (system + data).
+Remember, you’ll pay a lot more for a solid-state drive for a lot less space, so you have to decide if they need more space than speed.
 Eight gigabytes or more RAM should make up for it.